alefbee/popcorn-archives/README.md

 Popcorn Archives is actively being developed.
 Here's a look at some of the exciting features planned for future releases.
 Contributions are welcome!

-### Core Enhancements
+### Core Enhancements & Power Features
 -   [x] **Advanced Search & Filtering**:
-    -   Implement a powerful `search` command that can filter by multiple criteria at once.
+    -   Implement a powerful `search` command that can filter by multiple criteria at once (e.g., by actor, director, keyword).
-    -   Examples:
-        -   `poparch search --actor "Tom Hanks"`
-        -   `poparch search --director "Christopher Nolan"`
-        -   `poparch search --keyword "time travel"`
-        -   `poparch search --collection "The Matrix Collection"`
+-   [ ] **Personalized Stats Dashboard**:
+    -   Enhance the `stats` command to provide insights into the user's movie taste, such as top favorite genres and most frequent topics (by processing keywords).
+-   [ ] **JSON Output for Scripting**:
+    -   Add a `--json` flag to commands like `info`, `search`, and `stats` to output data in a machine-readable JSON format, allowing `poparch` to be used in scripts.
--   [ ] **Full Data Export/Import**:
+-   [ ] **Advanced Configuration**:
-    -   Add a `--full` flag to the `export` command to save all movie details (including genre, plot, cast, etc.) to the CSV.
-    -   Make the `import` command smart enough to detect and import these full backups, skipping redundant API calls.
+    -   Expand the `config` command to allow users to customize aspects of the application, such as default output formats or color schemes.

 ### New Commands & Features
 -   [ ] **Smart Recommendations**: